 Human-to-human oral-anal cycle: Eggs are passed from one human to another or recycle externally in a single host.

-Internal autoinfection: Eggs hatch within the gut and initiate a 2nd generation without ever exiting the host.
-Autoinfection can result in massive numbers of worms, which can cause nausea, vomiting, diarrhea, abdominal pain, weight loss, and nonspecific systemic symptoms.
+Internal autoinfection: Eggs hatch within the gut and initiate a second generation without ever exiting the host.
+Autoinfection can result in large numbers of worms and symptoms.